tumblr/docs/npf-spec.md

 - Attributions for video content will try to be an artist/author name and title, if available.
 - Attributions for audio content will be "Listen on [provider name]" (ex.
 "Listen on Bandcamp") for all audio providers except SoundCloud, in which case it is only "Listen on" and expected to be appended with the SoundCloud logo by the client.

+## Mapping NPF Post Content to Legacy Post Types

+### NPF-to-Legacy-Type Waterfall for Original Posts

+By default, all new original posts created via NPF are considered legacy `regular`/`text` type posts.
+The semantic of a single "post type" no longer makes sense for NPF posts that can have a variety of content block types rather than emphasizing a single content type.

+However, for backwards compatibility, an original NPF post can be mapped back to a "determined legacy post type" using the following rules, evaluated in this order:

+1. If it has an `ask` layout object, it's considered an "answer" post (which is also known as a `note` type post).
+1. If it has a video block, it's considered a `video` post.
+1. If it has an image block, it's considered a `photo` post.
+1. If it has an audio block, it's considered an `audio` post.
+1. If it has a text block with the `quote` subtype, it's considered a `quote` post.
+1. If it has more than 1 text block with the `chat` subtype, it's considered a `chat`/`conversation` post.
+1. If it has a link block, it's considered a `link` post.
+1. Otherwise, it's considered a `text`/`regular` post.

+### Legacy Post Types of NPF Reblogs

+Reblogs of posts, whether done through NPF or legacy flows, retain both the original posts’ type and determined legacy type.
+This means that an NPF reblog is not necessarily `type: regular` as it always is for NPF original posts (i.e. when it is reblogging a legacy non-text post).

+### Changing Legacy Post Type on Edit

+If a user edits an NPF post, the determined type may change and be presented differently.
+For example, if a post has photo, video, and text blocks, and then the user edits it to remove the video block, its determined type will go from `video` to `photo`.
+This will have downstream effects for its reblogs, since reblogs use their root post's type and determined type.

+### Post Types in a Purely NPF World

+Someday all official Tumblr apps and services will parse the NPF JSON directly to determine a Post's type(s) when needed, rather than relying on the Post having a single type.
+With this in mind, for search and rendering purposes an NPF Post could potentially have _several_ legacy types.
+In the past, a Post on Tumblr has been considered an "atomic unit", alongside other encapsulated things such as a Blog or a Like.
+The most sematically accurate way to think about "Post types" in a purely NPF world is considering the Content Block as the "atomic unit" instead of the entire Post.
+A Post can have _several different types_ of content, rather than a Post assuming it only has one type of content.